 In March 2011, we entered into an exclusive distribution agreement with Teva under which we granted Teva an exclusive license to seek regulatory approval for and commercialize GRASPA in Israel.
 We are responsible for the manufacturing and for transporting any products directly to the customer.
 Teva is responsible for all regulatory and commercial efforts and has agreed to reimburse us for part of our transportation expenses.
 We do not expect Teva to pursue regulatory approval in Israel until we have obtained marketing approval for GRASPA in the EU.
+If we receive European marketing approval for GRASPA in indications other than ALL, Teva may choose to extend its commercial rights within Israel to those additional indications.

-Under the agreement, we received an upfront payment of €40,000 upon signing the agreement and are eligible to earn potential milestone payments upon achievement of specified regulatory milestones and if Teva extends its distribution rights to other indications.
+Under the agreement, we received an upfront payment of €40,000 upon signing the agreement and are eligible to earn up to €45,000 in potential milestone payments upon achievement of specified regulatory milestones as well as a share of Teva's operating profit if Teva extends its distribution rights to other indications.
 We will receive a transfer price equal to half of total sales of GRASPA in Israel, calculated as set forth in the agreement.
 The agreement has a term of 10 years and will automatically renew for successive five-year terms unless either party gives at least six months' notice of non-renewal.